 Due to the large overlap in the difficulties experienced by those with Autism and Asperger’s the term Asperger’s was been removed from the DSM (Diagnostic and Statistical Manual of Mental Disorders) as a “diagnosis”, and is now considered to sit within the mild end of Autism.
 Put simply, Asperger’s refers to someone who has difficulties with social interaction and rigid or routine bound behaviour, without a language or speech deficit.

-ASD and Anxiety
+Autism and Anxiety

-Due to the nature of ASD it is common for people to find some situations particularly challenging and stressful and experience significant anxiety.
+Due to the nature of Autism it is common for people to find some situations particularly challenging and stressful and experience significant anxiety.
 Situations such as social events, gaining employment, crowded areas, changing expectations in the work place, and group or team tasks can feel confusing and overwhelming and people have difficulty successfully engaging.
 This can lead to anxiety and avoidance of these situations.

 Cognitive Behavioral Therapy can also assist with emotion knowledge and regulation, adapting to change, and management of stress and anxiety.
 Relaxation and mindfulness techniques can also be beneficial.

 Parents of an Autistic child may benefit from help understand their child’s behaviour and implement strategies to support them.
 Emotion dysregulation and meltdowns can be supported with therapy by introducing strategies to manage.
 Analysis of behaviours can help to establish the function and then development of alternative strategies.
 Children can also benefit from Cognitive Behaviour Therapy and learning how to identify and regulate emotions.